 What disease does Barbara Walters have?

-Walters has Alzheimer’s disease.
-Her friends claim she has been suffering for three years since she stopped sharing photos on social media and began spending most of her time at home.
+Walters had Alzheimer’s disease.
+Her friends claimed she was suffering for three years since she stopped sharing photos on social media and began spending most of her time at home.
+She passed away in 2022.

 Did Barbara Walters and Clint Eastwood date?